 d if the holder of a working holiday visa, there are exceptional reasons for the grant of a visitor visa to extend the stay.

-It is not possible to apply for a further visitor visa in Australia if the former visitor visa has, or had, a condition 8503 on it, unless that condition is removed.
-It can only be removed if events of a “compassionate and compelling” nature have occurred since the visa was granted that are beyond the control of the visa holder and that necessitate a further stay in Australia.
+It is not possible to apply for a further visitor visa if the former visitor visa had a condition 8503 on it, unless that condition is removed.
+It can only be removed if events of a “compassionate and compelling” nature have occurred since the visa was granted that are beyond the visa holder’s control and that necessitate a further stay in Australia.

-• the temporary work (skilled) visa subclass 457 workers sponsored by overseas or Australian businesses, company staff, i.e. senior management and executive and specialist technical staff for Australian companies including branches of overseas companies, joint ventures, etc. This visa is due to be abolished on 31 March 2018 and replaced by a temporary skills shortage visa;
+• the temporary skill shortage visa (subclass 482) (previously called the temporary work (skilled) visa, subclass 457) is for workers sponsored by overseas or Australian businesses, company staff, i.e. senior management and executive and specialist technical staff for Australian companies including branches of overseas companies, joint ventures, etc.;

 • the temporary activity visa (subclass 408) is for people who want to come to Australia on a temporary basis under one of the 10 streams described in this visa: